Click on any of the following to learn more.

 Plan sponsors of non-grandfathered plans must report on plan benefits and reimbursement structures that provide certain quality-related programs like disease management.
 Future regulations are expected to clarify the content and effective date.

-Effective January 1, 2015, employers with 50 or more full-time employees must submit reports to the IRS with extensive details about the employer's health coverage and workforce.
+Effective January 1, 2015, employers with 50 or more full-time employees must submit reports to the IRS with extensive details about the employer's health care coverage and workforce.
+Statements must also be provided to individuals included in the report.
 Coverage reporting is also required for any plan sponsors that provide minimum essential coverage.

 Effective January 1, 2018, employers will be required to calculate and report the amount of the excise tax, if any, that is owed with regard to their health plans.

 By the first day of the first plan year beginning on or after September 23, 2010, plan sponsors must provide certain notices to employees in connection with the requirements to eliminate any lifetime limits, extend eligibility to adult children, and provide direct access to certain providers.

 Non-grandfathered plans must provide certain information to HHS and the public, such as claims payment, enrollment, and financial data.
 Future regulations are epxected to clarify the content and effective date.

 Effective September 23, 2012 if any mid-year material modifications in health plan coverage, such as increases in cost-sharing or benefit reductions, are made that are not reflected in the most recently distributed Summary of Benefits and Coverage (SBC), the plan sponsor must send notice of the changes to plan participants at least 60 days before the modifications become effective.

 Employers must provide information about the state Exchanges to all full-time and part-time employees by October 1, 2013 and upon hire for new employees after October 1, 2013.